quintusdias/glymur/docs/source/detailed_installation.rst

 Mac OS X
 --------
-All the necessary packages are available to use glymur with Python 2.6, 2.7, and 3.3 via MacPorts.
-For python 3.3, you should install the following set of
+All the necessary packages are available to use glymur with MacPorts.
-ports:
+For python 3.3, you should install the following set of ports:

       * python33
       * py33-numpy